clocklimited/TeaGame/README.md

 The person who draws the lowest card is the loser, and must make the tea/coffee for every player.

 They must ask all players their preferred drink out of Tea or Coffee, then take all cups down to the kitchen.

-Instructions on players preferences can be found on the kitchen board.

-Although they are the loser they have the added benefit of being exempt from making the tea in the next game, as they become the dealer.

 ## Functions of the Action Cards
 If a player pulls the 'Action Card':